 Calculated TTT diagram of Fe-1Mn-1C (wt.%), which shows time-temperature curves for 2%, 50%, and 98% pearlite transformation and the Ms, M50, and M90 temperatures for athermal martensite.
 Arrows in the diagram indicate directions towards high hardenability.

 The next step in the process is to investigate how Mn and C contents influence the amount of martensite at room temperature.
 The Steel Model Library includes a Martensite Fractions Model which makes it easy to calculate the total martensite percentages as a function of Mn and C, revealing how the Mn and C contents influence the amount of martensite at room temperature.

 We then calculate the pearlite start time when varying both Mn and C contents.
-The Steel Model Library includes a Pearlite Model, allowing us to easily set up this calculation.
-We use the nose of the start time of pearlite from the TTT diagram, which was about 850 K, to give us a temperature for the calculation.
+The Steel Model Library includes a Pearlite Model, allowing you to easily set up this calculation.
+The nose of the start time of pearlite from the TTT diagram is used, which was about 850 K, to give a temperature for the calculation.

 Total martensite percentage and start time of pearlite formation (2% pearlite, unit: second) as a function of Mn and C contents for Fe-Mn-C. Calculated using the Steel Model Library in the Property Model Calculator in Thermo-Calc.

 This example includes a PDF with in-depth explanations of all the calculations and interpretation of the results.
 It also includes a calculation file that can be downloaded and run in Thermo-Calc if you have a license for the relevant software and databases.